kwilax-HQ/fauna-simplified/README.md

 @kwilax/fauna-simplified is a JavaScript library that simplifies the usage of  [FaunaDB](https://fauna.com/) a flexible serverless database.
 It provides an intuitive and streamlined interface for interacting with FaunaDB, making it easier to perform common database operations and work with data models.

+## Motivation
+[Fauna is very lovable database](https://docs.fauna.com/fauna/current/learn/introduction/document_relational#why-developers-love-fauna).
+However, working with rea [FQL](https://docs.fauna.com/fauna/current/api/fql/) can be verbose and requires to be learnt.
+This library aims at giving developers the benefits of [FaunaDB](https://fauna.com/) without hussle

 ## Features
 - Simplified API: The library offers a simplified API that abstracts away the complexity of FaunaDB's native API, allowing you to focus on your application logic rather than low-level database interactions.
 - Easy Setup: The library provides a straightforward setup process, requiring minimal configuration to connect to your FaunaDB instance.